-The analyses that comprise WOA09 have been computed using the ETOPO5 land-sea topography to define ocean depths at each gridpoint (ETOPO5, 1988).
-From the ETOPO5 land mask, a quarter-degree land mask was created based on ocean bottom depth and land criteria.
-If four or more 5minute square values out of a possible nine in a one-quarter-degree box were defined as land, then the quarter-degree gridbox was defined to be land.
-If no more than two of the 5-minute squares had the same depth value in a quarter-degree box, then the average value of the 5-minute ocean depths in that box was defined to be the depth of the quarter-degree gridbox.
-If three or more 5-minute squares out of the nine had a common bottom depth, then the depth of the quarter-degree box was set to the most common depth value.
-The same method was used to go from a quarter-degree to a onedegree resolution.
-In the one-degree resolution case, at least four points out of a possible sixteen (in a one-degree square) had to be land in order for the one-degree square to remain land and three out of sixteen had to have the same depth for the ocean depth to be set.
+The analyses that comprise WOA13 have been computed using the ETOPO2 land-sea topography to define ocean depths at each gridpoint (ETOPO2, 2006).
+From the ETOPO2 land mask, a quarter-degree land mask was created based on ocean bottom depth and land criteria.
+If sixteen or more 2minute square values out of a possible fortynine in a one-quarter-degree box were defined as land, then the quarter-degree gridbox was defined to be land.
+If no more than two of the 2-minute squares had the same depth value in a quarter-degree box, then the average value of the 2-minute ocean depths in that box was defined to be the depth of the quarter-degree gridbox.
+If ten or more 2-minute squares out of the fortynine had a common bottom depth, then the depth of the quarter-degree box was set to the most common depth value.
+The same method was used to go from a quarterdegree to a one-degree resolution.
+In the one-degree resolution case, at least four points out of a possible sixteen (in a onedegree square) had to be land in order for the one-degree square to remain land, and three out of sixteen had to have the same depth for the ocean depth to be set.
 These criteria yielded a mask that was then modified by:

-- a) Connecting the Isthmus of Panama, - b) Maintaining an opening in the Straits of Gibraltar and in the English Channel, - c) Connecting the Kamchatka Peninsula and the Baja Peninsula to their respective continents.
+- 1. Connecting the Isthmus of Panama; - 2.
+Maintaining an opening in the Straits of Gibraltar and in the English Channel; - 3.
+Connecting the Kamchatka Peninsula and the Baja Peninsula to their respective continents.